lauracarpaciu/Weathermap/README.md

 The app is structured on the following modules:

-controller module:
+Controller module:

 a key difference between a traditional MVC controller and the RESTful web service controller is the way that the HTTP response body is created.
 Rather than relying on a view technology to perform server-side rendering of the data to HTML, this RESTful web service controller populates and returns an object.
 The object data will be written directly to the HTTP response as JSON.
 This code uses Spring @RestController annotation, which marks the class as a controller where every method returns a domain object instead of a view.
 It is shorthand for including both @Controller and @ResponseBody.

-dao module:
+DAO module:

 contains the dao classes that are used for CRUD operations on the database.(CRUD refers Create, Read, Update, Delete).I need to create a repository that holds user records.

-entities module:
+Entity module:

 contains the entities classes that are mapped at the database level (ORM).

-service module:
+Service module:

 contains the service classes that stores the business logic code of the app: